strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 displayed_sidebar: devDocsSidebar
 description: Learn in this guide how to deploy your Strapi application on DigitalOcean Droplets.
 tags:
-- 3rd party hosting guides
-- database configuration
-- deployment guides
+- deployment
-- DigitalOcean
-- git repository
+- project creation
 - guides
-- Nginx web server
+- nginx
 - PostgreSQL
-- production server
-- Strapi Cloud
-- Strapi project
-- webhook

 ---

 import ConsiderStrapiCloud from '/docs/snippets/consider-strapi-cloud.md'